Msumankumar05/My-Tasks-app/APK_DETAILS.md

 ### "App not installed" error
 - You may have a lower version installed.
 Uninstall it first
-- Try it again
+- Try Method 2 (ADB install) instead

 ### Reminders not working
-- Check notification settings for Smart Tasks
+- Check notification settings for My Tasks
 - Ensure alarm permission is granted
 - Restart the app